hbireley/hbireley.github.io/projects/Weather_Station.md

 published: true
 labels:
   - C
-  - Wheather
+  - Weather
   - SQL
-summary: "Used assembly code to write a string library."
+summary: "Recorded weather using Raspberry Pi sensors, stored values in a cloud-based database."
 ---

 <img class="img-fluid" src="../img/weather.PNG">

 Recorded weather using Raspberry Pi sensors, stored values in a cloud-based database.
 Computed averages, low and high temperatures using C and SQL.
-It camputer weather data for three days and could be use by weather companies.
-I learned how to do data base programming and using raspberry Pi sensors.
+It captured weather data for three days and the data was useable by weather companies.
+I learned how to do database programming and using Raspberry Pi sensors.